jvandenbroek/domoticz/scripts/dzVents/documentation/README.md

  - Added support for groups and scenes change events.
 Use "on = { scenes = { 'myScene1', 'myScene2' }, groups = {'myGroup1'} }"
  - Added method backupDatabase to the domoticz object.
 Now you can create your own (timer) scripts to create backups.
  - Added domoticz.startTime giving you the time at which the Domoticz service was started.
+ - Fixed documentation about levelNames for selector switches and added the missing levelName.

 [2.2.0]